topo-gps/topo-gps-manual/en/routes/routes_edit.rst

 Editing routes
 --------------
-To edit a route, first open the :ref:`route details screen <sec-route-details>`.
-Then tap the button 'Edit' in the bottom toolbar.
-A pop-up appears as you can see in the example below:
+To edit a route, first open the :ref:`route details screen <sec-route-details>`. <APPLE>Then tap the button 'Edit' in the bottom toolbar.</APPLE><ANDROID>Then tap the pencil icon in the top of the screen.</ANDROID> A pop-up appears as you can see in the example below:

 .. figure:: ../_static/route-edit1.png
    :height: 568px